 Currently, relatively few providers offer MiFi mobile broadband options.
 However, notable exceptions are Three, Vodafone and EE.

-Compare MiFi broadband packages here
+Compare MiFi broadband packages here.

-For all that broadband without a landline deals can be highly cost-effective, they are not without disadvantages.
+Although broadband without a landline deals can be highly cost-effective, they are not without disadvantages.
 These include:

 Bundled broadband and home phone deals typically offer some fantastically attractive call rates, with many featuring free calls at certain times of day or weekends.
 So if you don’t make much use of your mobile and are more inclined to make calls on your home phone, it may be cheaper and better for you to sign up to one of these.